trotsky1997/vscode-plugin/README.md

 ## Features

-0. Only support Java for now.
+1. Only support Java for now.
 More languages (C++/Python/JavaScript/TypeScript/Go/Php) on the way...
-1. Completely works offline.
+2. Completely works offline.
 Your code is safe in your hand.
-2. Long completion result with length up to a full line.
+3. Long completion result with length up to a full line.
-3. Rearrange completion items in a likelyhood probability descending order.
+4. Rearrange completion items in a likelyhood probability descending order.

 ## Troubleshooting

-The local service is downloaded into &lt;home&gt;/aiXcoder/installer/localserver/current/server/.
+The local server is downloaded into &lt;home&gt;/aiXcoder/installer/localserver/current/server/.
 Removing the folder and then restart VSCode will force this plugin to re-download the service.

-The service is started as two processes with name "aix-node(.exe)", you can safely kill them at all times.
+The service is started as two processes with name "aix-node(.exe)", you can safely kill them at any time.
 The plugin will automatically launch the service upon a completion event if not running.

 **Enjoy!**